Andynoid/StudyMethod/Notes on Global Inequality.md

 # Chapter 5.
 What next?
 1. What force will shape global inequality in this century?
 Economic convergence and Kuznets waves.
 2. What will happen to Rich countries middle classes?
 Shrink and polarize into two groups of people.
-The influence of ed
+The influence of education is small.
+3. How can inequality in rich welfare states be reduced?
+4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMyODc5Nzk2LDYyOTQ5ODc4NiwtMjI5Nj
-A0NDEsMzc2NzM0Nzk5LC02NzYzODQzMzgsLTEyMTU4MTIxNzgs
-LTgzMjgyMTc3LDE2OTMxMjI4OSwyMDU3MzEyMDY3LDE4MDE5MD
-k1MDUsLTM1NTUyOTQ3NCw1ODI5OTQ4MzcsMTQ2NDU1MDc2OSwt
-MTY5OTY3OTM5MiwxNDMwMjM1NzUwLDQwOTgzNzM1NywyMzY4MT
-A3OTksMTk3MTkyMjk4NCw4NzY3ODY4NzgsMTY4ODc2OTEzNF19
+eyJoaXN0b3J5IjpbLTExMTA2Mzk3MjksNjI5NDk4Nzg2LC0yMj
+k2MDQ0MSwzNzY3MzQ3OTksLTY3NjM4NDMzOCwtMTIxNTgxMjE3
+OCwtODMyODIxNzcsMTY5MzEyMjg5LDIwNTczMTIwNjcsMTgwMT
+kwOTUwNSwtMzU1NTI5NDc0LDU4Mjk5NDgzNywxNDY0NTUwNzY5
+LC0xNjk5Njc5MzkyLDE0MzAyMzU3NTAsNDA5ODM3MzU3LDIzNj
+gxMDc5OSwxOTcxOTIyOTg0LDg3Njc4Njg3OCwxNjg4NzY5MTM0
+XX0=
 -->